bluurryy/cargo-insert-docs/README.md

 ## Compatibility

-To extract the crate documentation `cargo-insert-docs` relies on the unstable [rustdoc JSON](https://github.com/rust-lang/rust/issues/76578) format, which requires a recent Rust nightly toolchain to be installed.
+To extract the crate documentation `cargo-insert-docs` relies on the unstable [rustdoc JSON](https://github.com/rust-lang/rust/issues/76578) format, which requires a recent Rust nightly toolchain.

-A new nightly release may no longer be compatible with the current version and `cargo-insert-docs` will need to be updated.
-Alternatively you can choose a specific nightly version that is known to be compatible using the `--toolchain` argument.
+It invokes `cargo +nightly-2025-08-02 rustdoc` which will automatically install the required nightly toolchain.
+The chosen nightly version is one that is known to be compatible.

+You can choose a different toolchain with the `--toolchain` argument.
+See the table below what nightly toolchains are compatible with which `cargo-insert-docs` version.

 #### Compatibility Matrix